Columbine Day of Service

 Now, the Rebel Family gives back.
-We invite you to join over 1,000 Columbine students, teachers, and community members in remembering the lives lost, reflecting on the lives forever changed, and recommitting to the power of service in your own community.
+We invite you to join over 1,000 Columbine students, teachers, families and community members in remembering the lives lost, reflecting on the lives forever changed, and committing to the power of service in your own community.

-Whether you are an alumni of Columbine High School or simply seeking to make a positive impact, we challenge you to make a recommitment: a recommitment to kindness, a recommitment to community, a recommitment to serving others.
+Whether you are a student at Columbine, an alumni of the school, or simply seeking to make a positive impact, we challenge you to make a commitment: a commitment to kindness, a commitment to community, a commitment to gratitude, a commitment to serving others.

 Cassie Bernall.
 Steven Curnow.
 Corey DePooter.
 Kelly Fleming.
 Matthew Kechter.
 Daniel Mauser.
 Daniel Rohrbough.
 Dave Sanders.
 Rachel Scott.
 Isaiah Shoels.
 John Tomlin.
 Lauren Townsend.

 On April 20th, We are ALL Columbine.

 Serving and preparing meals at a pay-what-you-can restaurant

 Volunteering at a local Science Fair

 Park cleanup and restoration

 Columbine students, teachers, families, and community members will be engaging in a statewide Day of Service by participating in of service and gratitude throughout our community on Wednesday, April 20th.